rinklea/RSS-to-intercom/README.md

 Send articles from your RSS feed over to your intercom account.
 Your articles will be marked as Drafts, but you can change the code to publish them right away.

-You can import the libraries as:

-pip install xml.etree.ElementTree as ET. pip install json. pip install requests.
+You can import the libraries as: pip install xml.etree.ElementTree as ET pip install json pip install requests

 You can find your Access Token in the Configure > Authentication section in your app within the Developer Hub.
 You will also see it in your Test & Publish > Your Workspaces page of your app in the Developer Hub.
 This lists out all of your workspaces that have the app installed.